Rockets lose team-record 20th straight game, fall to Thunder - WTMJ

-HOUSTON (AP) — The Houston Rockets lost their team-record 20th straight game, falling to the Oklahoma City Thunder 114-112 Sunday when John Wall missed two shots in the final 10 seconds.
+The Rockets lost their team-record 20th straight game, falling to the Oklahoma City Thunder 114-112 Sunday when Wall missed two shots in the final 10 seconds.

+“We have no choice but to pick up and try hard and learn and grow, and it starts with me,” Houston coach Stephen Silas said.

 The Rockets’ skid is tied for the ninth-worst in NBA history and the longest since Philadelphia’s record-setting 28-game losing streak across the 2014-15 and 2015-16 seasons.